LinhTangTD/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-book about-icon"></span>
 Last summer, I was awarded a research grant from Grinnell College to conduct summer research on Recommender Systems.
 My project focused on <strong>recommending music artists for Twitter users</strong>.
-It was presented at <a target="_blank" href= "https://ccscmw2019.aiello.io">Consortium for Computing Sciences in College Midwest and won the <strong>First Prize</strong> in Student Poster Showcase.
+It was presented at <a target="_blank" href= "https://ccscmw2019.aiello.io">Consortium for Computing Sciences in College Midwest</a> and won the <strong>First Prize</strong> in Student Poster Showcase.
 The paper has recently been accepted as short papers at the <a target="_blank" href="https://www.flairs-33.info/home">33rd International FLAIRS (Florida Artificial Intelligence Research Society) Conference</a> and will be published in the proceedings with AAAI Press in upcoming weeks.
 </p>

 <p class="about-text">